You’ve heard the adage “compare and despair?” Dare to be Fabulous proposes this antidote: “relate and celebrate!”

 Dare to be Fabulous : Follow the journeys of daring women on the path to finding their true north

 Would you like to receive occasional posts and updates from the editor?
 Join the Dare to be Fabulous mailing list.

-Johanna lived in Spain, India, Japan and Venezuela before attending Duke University and earning her degree in Comparative Area Studies and Anthropology.
-She is a freelance writer and editor, a SAG-AFTRA actor with starring and guest starring credits in TV and film, and an advocate known for her work as Veggie Happy, which opened the door to veggie dogs in Major League Baseball stadiums.
-Johanna is also the editor at Bordertown Publishing, which recently published the memoir Six Car Lengths Behind an Elephant: Undercover & Overwhelmed as a CIA Wife and Mother by Lillian McCloy.
+Johanna McCloy lived in Spain, India, Japan, and Venezuela, before getting her B.A. in International Comparative Studies and Anthropology from Duke University.
+She is a freelance writer and editor, a SAG-AFTRA actor with starring and guest starring roles in TV and film, and an advocate responsible for opening the door to veggie dogs and other plant-based offerings at MLB parks and sports and entertainment venues.

-Samples of Johanna’s published articles and essays:
+Samples of Johanna’s published writing

 - “Kathleen Courtney is Behind the Scenes at Alameda Point,” Oakland Magazine

-- Multiple articles for Truth Atlas Magazine
+- Multiple articles – Truth Atlas

 - “Bill is needed to help restore California as film capital,” Bay Area News Group (published in 11 daily and weekly newspapers)